Minimax Optimal Fixed-Budget Best Arm Identification in Linear Bandits: Additional implementation details and numerical results

 \subsection{Additional implementation details}

 \paragraph{OD-LinBAI.} In each phase, we compute an $\epsilon$-approximate G-optimal design, where $\epsilon = 10^{-7}$.
 As noted in Appendix~\ref{appendix_goptimal}, this causes minimal impact on performance.
-Moreover, we follow the Wolfe-Atwood Algorithm with the Kumar-Yildirim start introduced in \citet{todd2016minimum}.
+Moreover, we follow the Wolfe--Atwood Algorithm with the Kumar--Yildirim start introduced in \citet{todd2016minimum}.

-\paragraph{Sequential Halving.} In any linear banit instance, we treat the $K$ arms as being independent and then apply Sequential Halving \citep{karnin2013almost}.
+\paragraph{Sequential Halving.} In any linear bandit instance, we treat the $K$ arms as being independent and then apply Sequential Halving \citep{karnin2013almost}.

 \paragraph{BayesGap.} For unknown parameter vector $\theta^*$, we use an uninformative prior with $\eta = 10^6$, a very large variance, for a fair comparison.
-In fact, through testing we find that this parameter has limited influence on the performance.
+In fact, through extensive tests, we notice that this parameter has limited influence on the performance.
 With respect to the parameter $\epsilon$ that controls the tolerance of output, although it suffices to set $\epsilon$ to be the minimum optimality gap $ \Delta_1$ theoretically, we follow the setting of \citet{hoffman2014correlation}, i.e., $\epsilon = 0$. \begin{itemize} \item BayesGap-Oracle: We directly give the algorithm exact information of the required hardness quantity $H_1$.

 \item BayesGap-Adaptive: Following \citet{hoffman2014correlation}, we estimate the required hardness quantity by the three-sigma rule at the beginning of each time step. \end{itemize}